-Neil Blackadder, Theatre John Haslem, Center for Teaching and Learning Frederick Hord, Africana Studies Paul Marasa, TRIO Achievement Program Elizabeth Carlin Metz, Theatre Magali Roy-Féquière, Gender and Women's Studies
+John Haslem, Center for Teaching and Learning Frederick Hord, Africana Studies Paul Marasa, TRIO Achievement Program Elizabeth Carlin Metz, Theatre Magali Roy-Féquière, Gender and Women's Studies world rather than passive consumers of the interpretations of others.

-The study of literature and writing is essential to a liberal arts education.
-Introductory courses in the English department, with their emphasis on analytical skills, close reading, and effective writing, prepare students to become active interpreters of the world rather than passive consumers of the interpretations of others.
 At the intermediate level, literary theory, historical and cultural frameworks, and considerations of genre deepen our conversations.
 Period courses offer students an opportunity to look at the world through other eyes, and thus to imagine their way into modes of thought and understanding very different from those of our own age.
 Courses in modern and contemporary literature help students articulate and clarify their own responses to the world in which they live.
 Creative writing courses and workshops challenge students to investigate and explore their place in literary traditions.
-Skills that are emphasized in all these courses-interpretation, analysis, the ability to look at the world from different perspectives, the ability to articulate feelings and ideas clearly and forcefully-are becoming increasingly rare, and therefore increasingly valuable.
+Skills that are emphasized in all these courses- interpretation, analysis, the ability to consider the world from different perspectives, the ability to articulate feelings and ideas clearly and forcefully-are becoming increasingly rare, and therefore increasingly valuable.